DanielRSnell/carbon-blocksy/umbral/editor/components/COMPONENT_CREATION_GUIDE.md

 ---

-This guide ensures consistent, maintainable components that follow the Umbral Editor's content-first philosophy while leveraging CMB2's powerful field system.
+This guide ensures consistent, maintainable components that follow the Umbral Editor's content-first philosophy. **All field design must adhere to the standards outlined in the [Field Design Guide](./field_design.md)** for optimal user experience and system consistency.